intuition-dev/mbMobile/README.md

 This is the Hybrid section, based on SPA.

-Becuase native are file based and don't have an http server, locations are relative.
+Because native are file based and don't have an http server, locations are relative.
 Eg '../' instead of '/'.
 So it is easier if all the screens or pages are at same level.

+A key part is making sure SEO works.
+No mater what page you load.

 - [SPA video](http://youtu.be/LHFjjDPlU3A)